 What is Page A Day Math and how does it work?

-Page A Day Math is the first incremental math book series you can do at home.
+Page A Day Math is the first incremental math book series you can do at home that has an equal emphasis on handwriting for memory.
 Each book series focuses on a specific math operation and includes 10-13 books.
 Books can be purchased as a series or individually.
 Start with Book 1 in each series and have your child complete the front and back of each page.
 Correct the work when finished and then have your child fix their mistakes.
 Children color in the completion stars each day when they are done!
 Once day 14 is complete, your child earns an adorable completion certificate they can put on their wall or your refrigerator!

 Which series is right for my child?

 We have 9 series and more in the works.
-Each series focuses on different math operations (addition, subtraction, multiplication, division) starting with math handwriting that can be used with children as young as 3 years old.
-You can read the descriptions of each series and then answer the What Book Do I Start with Questionnaire to figure out the most suitable starting point.
+Each series focuses on a different math operation (addition, subtraction, multiplication, or division) starting with the Pre-K Math Kit for children as young as 3 years old.
+As soon as your child can hold a crayon or pencil, they can use our math system.

 How much should I help my child?